eMVee-NL/Get-details-from-website/README.md

 This script is written to extract some parts of the source code of the target website.
 In the near future I will work on updates to identify some information from headers and responses.
 Any suggestions and cowork are appreciated.

 At this moment the following information is collected
+- IP address belonging to the website (domain)
 - robots.txt file
 - Create a screenshot of the webpage
 - HTTP response headers